stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/get_maindocumenttype/_index.md

 ## MailMergeSettings.get_MainDocumentType method

 Specifies the mail-merge main document type.
-The default value is Default.
+The default value is **Default**.